 Babies can react well to sound, so try singing them a lullaby to calm them down or even hum the tune if you don't feel like singing.
 Whispering a gentle shh sound in their ear can also help.

-If you're trying to get baby off to sleep, try awhite noise machine or if you don't have one, do some vacuum cleaning, hair drying or put a fan on (if the weather is hot).
+If you're trying to get baby off to sleep, try a white noise machine, or if you don't have one, do some vacuum cleaning, hair drying or put a fan on (if the weather is hot).

-Other medication and remedies
+Other medications and remedies

 Activated charcoal – this can sometimes ease trapped wind.
 This is ideal for children ages 1-12.